mbentley/docker-omada-controller/external_mongodb/README.md

 ## Kubernetes Deployment Guide

-For mores details on how to deploy Omada Controller with an external MongoDB database see [Kubernetes Deployment Guide](../k8s/helm/README.md).
+For more details on how to deploy Omada Controller with an external MongoDB database see [Kubernetes Deployment Guide](../k8s/helm/README.md).